Heart Healthy Trails

 Germantown MetroPark Wetlands Loop

 This Heart Healthy Trail is on new natural surface trails at the park that take you by wetlands and into a pollinator prairie, dubbed the Monarch Project.
-This heart healthy loop includes portions of the purple, brown and orange trail loops for a total of 1.7 miles.
-You can connect to Germantown’s extensive trail system via the orange trail.
-Access is available for the Wetland Parking Lot Trailhead on Boomershine Road.
+This heart healthy loop is 1.7 miles and connects to Germantown’s extensive trail system for additional hiking opportunities.
+The trail begins at the new Wetland Parking Lot Trailhead on the west side of Boomershine Road.
+Look for Heart Healthy Trail markings to get started.